Interested in graduate training schemes?

 The application process for graduate schemes (and many jobs) tends to be thorough and lengthy.
 It is different for every company, but these guidelines should give you an idea of what to expect.
 Most will involve:

-Example: The application process for a bank’s graduate scheme
+Example: The application process for a bank’s graduate training scheme

-This is how a leading bank described the screening process used for their recent Wealth Management Graduate Scheme.
+This is how a leading bank described the screening process used for their recent Wealth Management Graduate Scheme, the various stages and what they look for:

 800 applications for 9 places